 Sponsor Users Give users a seat at the table.
-Invite them to observe, reflect, and make with you. (+) Learn more IBMers can find out much more about Sponsor Users in this Design Line webcast: ibm.biz/ibmdesignline_sponsorusers Break the empathy barrier Sponsor Users are users or potential users that bring their lived experience and domain expertise to your team.
+Invite them to observe, reflect, and make with you. 🕀 Learn more Enable you and your team to work with Sponsor Users: ibm.biz/SponsorUsers Break the empathy barrier Sponsor Users are users or potential users that bring their lived experience and domain expertise to your team.
 They aren't just passive subjects-they're active participants who work alongside your team to help you deliver an outcome that meets their needs.
 While Sponsor Users won't replace formal design research and usability studies, every interaction you have together will close the gap between your assumptions and their reality.
 TAKE-BACK TIPS Design for real target users rather than imagined needs.

 Sponsor Users should be real people, not personas or "types."
 They participate with your team during the entire development process under Agreements.
 Sponsor Users should attend Playbacks.
 Ideally, a Sponsor User can actually present the product demo during your Playback Zero.
 Involve your whole team.
 Finding Sponsor Users is not the responsibility of a single person or discipline-everyone on your team should be contributing ideas for Sponsor Users.
 Potential users are all around us.
 You can find users in surprising places like conferences, meetups, and through social media.
 But when engaging Sponsor Users, be sure to follow secure and ethical practices and maintain compliance with all IBM policies.
-Six universal experiences The six universal experiences are a means to focus your work for a release or planning period on a user's distinct interactions within the overall arc of their experience with an IBM product.
-TAKE-BACK TIPS Be choosy.
-For any particular release, focus your work on one or two of the six experiences.
-It ain't a checklist.
-Rather, use the six experiences as a lens to ensure that your team is holistically considering all of your user's product experiences.
-User, user, user.
-The six experiences can help organize dispersed teams (including sales, support, and marketing) around user-focused outcomes.
+Experience matters.

+Whether we design for them or not, our products and services are framed by universal experiences.
+Each experience offers opportunities to solve unmet needs and emotionally bond people to our products and experiences, or offerings.
+When someone is "trying" your offering, they should create value just as if they were "using" it.
+Take your user to heart.

+The people we serve's, or our users', worlds are inevitably more complicated than what's observable on the surface.
+Zoom out.
+Strive to understand their end-to-end experience, what you're asking them to do, and the impact it will have.
+In enterprise business, processbased dependencies often impact the user.
+We must be authentically thoughtful in our design of an experience, and respect what a user needs from across all experiences.
+TAKE-BACK TIPS What's next?
+Someone's ideal experience this year won't be their ideal experience next year.
+Anticipate overhaul.
+Break the mold.
+Don't feel confined to the structures and processes you currently work in.
+Glue it all together.
+Define experiences to help organize dispersed teams (including sales, support, and marketing) around user-focused outcomes.
+Design a vase Design a better way for people to enjoy flowers
-There's lots more about the six universal experiences on the IBM Design Language website: ibm.com/design/language

-Radical collaboration "Radical collaboration" means that all key stakeholders are part of co-creating great user experiences from the beginning.
-For your team to take full advantage of IBM Design Thinking, you need to commit to a cross-discipline way of working throughout the entirety of a release.
+There's lots more about experiences on the IBM Design Language website: ibm.com/design/language Radical collaboration "Radical collaboration" means that all key stakeholders are part of co-creating great user experiences from the beginning.
+For your team to take full advantage of Enterprise Design Thinking, you need to commit to a cross-discipline way of working throughout the entirety of a release.